jpquast/protti/cran-comments.md

 ## Submission

-This submission fixes some issues that were raised by Prof. Brian Ripley:

-"Packages in Suggests should be used conditionally: see 'Writing R Extensions'.
-This needs to be corrected even if the missing package(s) become available.
-It can be tested by checking with _R_CHECK_DEPENDS_ONLY_=true."

-We tested the package using the suggested environmental variable and fixed all examples and tests that caused problems.
+We tested the package using the suggested environmental variable (_R_CHECK_DEPENDS_ONLY_=true in addition to --run-donttest) and fixed all examples and tests that caused problems.

+There is one Note regarding misspelled words in the DESCRIPTION file.
+Those words are not misspelled.

 ## Test environments
 * macOS-latest (on GitHub actions), R 4.1.2